-The admission procedures of UMUC were designed to meet the needs of adult, part-time students.
+UMUC's admission requirements were designed to meet the needs of adult, part-time students.
 If you have a high school diploma from a regionally accredited or state-approved high school in the United States-or the equivalent-you can be admitted and register for undergraduate classes.
-If you have not completed at least 24 credits of transferable college coursework, you must submit your high school transcript (or equivalent) at the time of admission.
 Test scores are not required for admission.
+However, special admission requirements may apply if you were educated abroad or are pursuing certain degree programs.

 You must have been officially admitted to the university before you can enroll for classes.